Medicare Part D

 • If you are taking a name brand medication and a generic equivalent is available, check with your physician to see if changing to the generic is advisable.
 If so, it can save you considerable money over the course of a year.

-What’s the Part D late enrollment penalty?
+What’s the Medicare Part D Prescription Drug late enrollment penalty?

 3 ways to avoid paying a penalty: